PriyanshuJain13/customClothing/README.md

 ## Getting Started

-First, download the code in zip: then, open terminal for client:
+First, download the code in zip
+#then, open terminal for client:
 ```bash
 npm run dev
 ```